OMirzaei/TriFlow/README.md

 •	Users/Analysts can normalize scores to their arbitrary ranges. <br />
 •	The efficiencies of scripts have been improved. <br />

+Note: The dexdump disassembler uploaded to this repository is for Mac operating system.
+You may need to download the relevant variant of this tool and replace it with the current one based on your operating system. <br />

 COPYRIGHT NOTICE:
 --------------------------